openhab/openhab-addons/bundles/org.openhab.binding.insteon/README.md

 All devices (called *responders*) that are configured to listen to this message will then go into a pre-defined state.
 For instance when light switch A is switched to "ON", it will send out a message to group #1, and all responders will react to it, e.g they may go into the "ON" position as well.
 Since more than one device can participate, the sending out of the broadcast message and the subsequent state change of the responders is referred to as "triggering a scene".
-At the device and PLM level, the concept of a "scene" does not exist, so you will find it notably absent in the binding code and this document.
-A scene is strictly a higher level concept, introduced to shield the user from the details of how the communication is implemented.

 Many Insteon devices send out messages on different group numbers, depending on what happens to them.
 A leak sensor may send out a message on group #1 when dry, and on group #2 when wet.
 The default group used for e.g. linking two light switches is usually group #1.

+The binding can now automatically determines the broadcast groups between the modem and linked devices, based on their all-link databases.

+By default, the binding only sends single direct messages to the intended device to update its state, leaving the state of the related devices unchanged.
+Whenever the bridge parameter `deviceSyncEnabled` is set to `true`, broadcast messages for supported Insteon commands (e.g. on/off, bright/dim, manual change) are sent to all responders of a given group, updating all related devices in one request.
+If no broadcast group is determined or for Insteon commands that don't support broadcasting (e.g. percent), direct messages are sent to each related device instead, to adjust their level based on their all-link database.

 ## Insteon Binding Process

 Before Insteon devices communicate with one another, they must be linked.
-During the linking process, one of the devices will be the "Controller", the other the "Responder" (see e.g. the [SwitchLinc Instructions](https://www.insteon.com/pdf/2477S.pdf)).
+During the linking process, one of the devices will be the "Controller", the other the "Responder".

 The responder listens to messages from the controller, and reacts to them.
 Note that except for the case of a motion detector (which is just a controller to the modem), the modem controls the device (e.g. send on/off messages to it), and the device controls the modem (so the modem learns about the switch being toggled.